SiddharthaHaldar/ruok-service-autochecker/docs/scanners.md

 > TODO

-### Hadolint `Dockerfile`
+### Hadolint Dockerfile Linting

 [`Hadolint`](https://github.com/hadolint/hadolint) is a linter for Dockerfiles.
 This scanner analyzes the Dockerfiles in the source code repository, and flags any best practices rules that have been broken.

 **Remediation**

-Follow the guidelines outlined in results message to update the Dockerfiles.
-If your team has decided to not follow a particular rule in certain cases, you can clear the warning in this scanner by including an [inline ignore tag](https://github.com/hadolint/hadolint#inline-ignores) at the Dockerfile location where you would like to by-passed the rule check.
+Follow the guidelines outlined in the results message to update the Dockerfiles.
+If your team has decided to not follow a particular rule in certain instances, you can clear the warning in this scanner by including an [inline ignore tag](https://github.com/hadolint/hadolint#inline-ignores) at the Dockerfile location where you would like to have the rule check by-passed.

 **Data Example**